Kyle Farmer Preview, Player Props: Twins vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 5.69 team ERA ranks last across all league pitching staffs.
+- The Rockies have a 5.75 team ERA that ranks last among all league pitching staffs.

-- The Rockies surrender the second-most home runs in baseball (227 total, 1.4 per game).
+- Rockies pitchers combine to give up 234 total home runs at a clip of 1.5 per game (second-most in baseball).

-- The left-hander last pitched on Sunday against the Chicago Cubs, when he threw 5 1/3 innings, allowing four earned runs while giving up six hits.
+- The right-hander last pitched on Tuesday against the Los Angeles Dodgers, when he went five scoreless innings while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.